3874 entries. Last updated May 21, 2013.

-The Perseus Digital Library Project (1985)
+The Perseus Digital Library Project at Tufts University Begins

 "Since planning began in 1985, the Perseus Digital Library Project has explored what happens when libraries move online.
 Two decades later, as new forms of publication emerge and millions of books become digital, this question is more pressing than ever.
 Perseus is a practical experiment in which we explore possibilities and challenges of digital collections in a networked world.